defeatingme/Algeval/README.md

 # Algeval
-source code of the design project: A Step-by-step Handwritten Algebraic Solution using Generative Pre-trained Transformer Four Omni
+source code of the design project: A Step-by-step Handwritten Algebraic Solution Checker using Generative Pre-trained Transformer Four Omni